How to Care for a Kitten

 You can find out more about each of the items on this checklist below.

 Check your house for hazards such as awkward corners or gaps a kitten could get stuck in, and check windows and doors to outside are secure.
+Be sure to swot up on other things to consider when you bring your kitten home for the first time with our useful guide.

 Introducing your kitten to your home